 The Scary Truth about Heavy Metals in Your Home

-From clearing space for a calm and clean home for baby, to breastfeeding, to baby’s first foods, we always want to give our babies the very best environment in a home that we want to make both beautiful and cosy for family life.
+From clearing space for a calm and clean home for baby, to breastfeeding, to baby’s first foods, we want to give our babies the very best environment in a home that we want to make both beautiful and cosy for family life.

-That’s why it’s so shocking to know that many of the common household items can be toxic with the most egregious neurotoxins—heavy metals.
-Many of us think that toxic heavy metals are only a problem of old homes or old products, but the truth is that toxic heavy metals are commonly used even in materials today.
+Many of us think that toxic heavy metals are only a problem of old homes or old products, but the truth is that toxic heavy metals are commonly used even in materials today

 Here are five common heavy metals that you may not know is in your home furnishings, decor, as well as common everyday items.